irshad281/IAImagePicker/README.md

 A very Simple Image Picker that handles All the permissions of user like denied , allowed , restricted

 # HOW TO USE?
-Download the project and add the IAImagePicker file to your Project
+Download the project and add the IAImagePickerViewController file to your Project

+let imagePicker = IAImagePickerViewController.sharedInstance

+imagePicker.delegate = self

+imagePicker.presentIAImagePickerController(fromViewController: self)

 ![alt text](http://i.imgur.com/akHbNiV.png)